 Rae Kushner- Date Unkown

-Born on February 27, 1923, Reichel "Rae" Kushner was the second-oldest of four children in Novogrodek, Poland.
+Born on February 27, 1923, Reichel "Rae" Kushner was the second-oldest of four children in Novogrudok, Poland.
 The city had a thriving Jewish population, comprising just over half of the town's 12,000 inhabitants.

-Soviet troops entered Novogrodek in September of 1939 after the Soviet Union invaded Poland.
+Soviet troops entered Novogrudok in September of 1939 after the Soviet Union invaded Poland.
 Though the Russians took away the Kushner business and home, life under Soviet rule was relatively tolerable.
-Then, in the summer of 1941, the Nazis invaded Poland at the start of Operation Barbarossa.
-Though rumors of mass killings had reached Novogrodek by that point, few Jews actually believed that the Germans would carry out such atrocities.
+Then, in the summer of 1941, the Nazis invaded Soviet-occupied Poland at the start of Operation Barbarossa.
+Though rumors of mass killings had reached Novogrudok by that point, few Jews believed that the Germans would carry out such atrocities.

-Before long, Rae, her father and younger sister were among only 300 Jews left.
-These remaining Jews managed to dig and escape through a 600-foot tunnel during the nights, using special-made tools in the workshops and hiding the dirt in the walls of buildings.
+Before long, Rae, her father, and younger sister were among only 300 Jews left.
+These remaining Jews managed to escape through a 600-foot tunnel that they dug during the nights using special-made tools in the workshops which were hidden in the dirt in the walls of buildings.

-Shortly thereafter, the Bielski partisans took in the escapees from Novogrodek -- including Rae and her family.
-In the Naliboki encampment where the Bielskis had managed to shelter over 1,200 people, Rae regularly stood guard and often cooked the camp meals -- mostly potatoes, soup and small pieces of bread.
+Shortly thereafter, the Bielski partisans took in the escapees from Novogrudok, including Rae and her family.
+In the Naliboki encampment, where the Bielskis had managed to shelter over 1,200 people, Rae regularly stood guard and often cooked the camp meals consisting mostly of potatoes, soup, and small pieces of bread.

 Although Rae passed away in 2004, her name lives on in prominence today.
 The Rae Kushner Yeshiva High School in Livingston, New Jersey is one of the most prestigious Jewish schools on the East Coast, with over 850 students attending.